 Section 3.
 Term of Office

-Each officer will serve for a one year term commencing July 1 to June 30, with the exception of the Treasurer who will serve for two years, effective with the regular election of officers to start July 1, 2015.
+Each officer will serve for a two-year term commencing July 1 to June 30.

 Section 4.
 Vacancies

 If a vacancy occurs in the office of the President, the Vice President shall automatically assume the position of Acting President until the Board of Directors in its discretion decides the appropriate course of action to fill the office permanently for the remaining term, including a special election.